 Not all educational opportunities are the same.
 Learn the options.
 Know the difference between going abroad to teach English (which caters towards helping local populations learn English as a second/foreign language), teaching at an international school (which caters towards expat families and, often, has a Western based educational curriculum), teaching at a local school with an international curriculum (which host nationals with a Western based curriculum such as American, British or French) or working at the university level ( a local university, a foreign university with a local/auxiliary campus or a Western style university in a foreign environment).
 Yep, that’s a lot.
 There are differences.
 You need to know them as many an international educator will tell you.

-As I mentioned earlier, I attended international schools (read: private schools).
-That means 100% of my teachers had higher education degrees and certifications in the subject matter they taught.
-All of them had undergraduate degrees, the majority had Master’s degrees, and a few had Ph.Ds.
-Every single one of them had extensive teaching experience long before I became one of their students.
-So if education is the route you want to go, you need to plan accordingly.
+If you’re considering working at an international schools (read: private schools), you will meet some of the most stringent requirements.
+Almost 100% of teachers will have higher education degrees and certifications in the subject matter they taught.
+Expect most to have undergraduate degrees, many to have Master’s degrees, and a few had Ph.Ds.
+You may also be expected to have prior extensive teaching experience long before you work there.
+So if this is the education route you want to go, you need to plan accordingly.

 Then determine what personal, professional and educational choices are needed before you jump in the game.
 Do not assume that you are a hot commodity, if you have nothing to back it up.
 That may sound harsh.
 But it is true.
 Recognize that there are many internationally based educators that have spent hard cash, time, and effort honing their craft and teaching others.
 They are professionals.
 As an educator, you would want to be the best you can for the students you serve.